SineStriker/qt-json-autogen/README.md

 ### QASC Tool

-+ `qasc` is a lexical analyzer modified from `moc`, it preprocesses source files before building.
++ `qasc` is a lexical analyzer modified from `moc` in Qt5 tools, it preprocesses source files before building.
 If any one of the following identifiers appears in a given source file, `qasc` will generate implementations of serializers and deserializers into `stdout` or a new file.
     + `QAS_ATTRIBUTE`
     + `QAS_IGNORE`
     + `QAS_JSON_DECLARE`
     + `QAS_ENUM_DECLARE`

++ `qasc` has been tested when in Qt6 framework, it works fine.

 ## Acknowledgements